keboola/developers-docs/integrate/storage/php-cli-client.md

     Export done in 17 secs.

 ## Troubleshooting
+The newest version of the client verifies that your system is configured properly and will print an error message if cURL or gzip cannot be used.
+For older versions of the client read on.

 If the client does not seem to respond (hangs, prints no error or information message), make sure that your PHP installation can communicate properly and securely.
 You can verify this by running e.g. the following command: